Click to enlarge

 |Old Burying Ground|

-- Joseph Pigott Roberson married Mary Ann Walker 17 Nov 1854.
+- Joseph Pigott Roberson married Mary Ann Walker on November 17, 1854.

 - 1880 census: Joseph was living near the corner of Turner Street and Ann with wife Mary A. and children, Claudius V. 22, Robert R. 19, Margaret E. 13 and Mary 5.

-- 1900 census: In 200 block of Turner – widower Joseph 70, with daughters Mamie 25 and Maggie 30 with husband Richard Felton and their four children.
+- 1900 census: (200 block of Turner) widower Joseph 70, with daughters Mamie 25 and Maggie 30 with husband Richard Felton and their four children.

-- Cinderella married Lieutenant James Harrell Pool (1843-1879) 4 April 1866; they had been friends since childhood, when James' parents, Stephen Decatur Pool and Caroline Lockwood came to Beaufort to teach at Roberson's home/school.
+- Cinderella married Lieutenant James Harrell Pool (1843‒1879) on April 4, 1866; they had been friends since childhood, when James' parents, Stephen Decatur Pool and Caroline Lockwood came to Beaufort to teach at Roberson's home/school.

 - Cinderella and James Pool had three daughters and four sons: Sallie C. 1867, Jane 1871, Stephen D. 1873, Susan H. 1875, James M. 1878, and twins David S. and William V. born 1880.

 - Cinderella and Lieut.
-James H. Pool - buried in Old Burying Ground.
+James H. Pool were buried in Old Burying Ground.